-To verify that control messages can be correctly sent from any ASIC to any ASIC, press <Enter> while CMI Conn Test displays on the front panel.
-Related error messages are DIAG-BADINIT, DIAG-INTNIL, DIAG-CMISA1, DIAG-CMINOCAP, DIAG-CMIINVCAP, DIAG-CMIDATA, and DIAG-CMICKSUM.
+To verify that control messages can be correctly sent from any ASIC to any ASIC, press the Enter key while cmiTest displays on the front panel.
+Related error messages are DIAG-BADINIT, DIAG-INTNIL, DIAG-CMISA1, DIAG-CMINOCAP, DIAG-CMINVCAP, DIAG-CMIDATA, and DIAG-CMICKSUM.